jakelever/isub/README.md

 pip3 install -U --user git+https://github.com/jakelever/isub.git
 ```

+## Important details

+- You can only run code inside your volume directory (something like /home/jakelever/jakelevervol1claim).
+- The directories which you write to must be write accessible to all.
+Use `chmod a+w <DIRECTORY>` with the directory you want to make write accessible to all

 ## Example Usage

 Let's show an example of running some HuggingFace Python code.
 Create a file called `example.py` with the five lines of Python below.
+And note the important details above about where you run it and write permissions.

 ```python
 from transformers import pipeline, set_seed